epurdom/clusterExperiment/NotesOnKnn.md

 2) Convert these results into an object for `igraph`

 3) Determine the clusters.
-There are three logical choices, that would not require any further parameters to be passed.
+There are several logical choices, only some of which would not require any further parameters to be passed.

  a) Take all maximally connected components with the function `components` in `igraph`.
 This is a far looser requirement than any we have now.